Living in Indonesia, A Site for Expatriates

 • A letter of authorisation from the parents of the child (if someone else registers the birth on behalf of the parents)

-Maternity Care before and after Delivery in Singapore
+Maternity care before and after delivery in Singapore